MarinoLinic/MarinoLinic/README.md

 |  |  |  |  |
 -->

-> Related things I've learned: Git, CSS, Prisma, NextAuth
+> I've also learned: Git, CSS, Prisma, NextAuth

 > Stuff I've worked with in the past: C++, Pillow (PIL)